AssassinUKG/Writeups/tryhackme/mustacchio/writeup.md

 ## Root

-Looking arond the system I found a strange file in Joe's home file (ELF) called "live_log", I check it with strings to see what it maybe doing.
+Looking around the system I found a strange file in Joe's home file (ELF) called "live_log", I check it with strings to see what it may be doing.
 We can see the tail binary being called but its path is not absolute!
-Runnig the file
+Running the file

 ![image](https://user-images.githubusercontent.com/5285547/121748473-f1acbc00-cb00-11eb-89a4-f9b57c88396c.png)

 ```
 ./live_log
 ```
-I checked the system process's.
-The file was being ran as root.
+I checked the system processes.
+The file was being run as root.

-Knowing a file can be abused using path manipulation, I set about making a file that would be ran when the "live_log" was run.
+Knowing a file can be abused using path manipulation, I set about making a file that would be running when the "live_log" was run.

 ```bash
 cd /tmp